n8jadams/smoothr/README.md

 // If the url is "/users/12345", the following will be rendered:
 <UsersPage id="12345">
 ```
-* `pathMask` - _(function)_ - Validate and modify the variables passed when this <Route> is navigated to.
+* `pathMask` - _(function)_ - Use this function to validate and modify the variables passed when this `<Route>` is navigated to.
 The return value must match the pattern of the path.
 If it doesn't, the `notFound` path will be used.
 This will only work if the `path` component has variables.
 Example, which can by tested on the [live demo](https://n8jadams.github.io/smoothr-demo):

 ```jsx
 <Route